-Now to reinvent capitalism – new trends in creating shared value:
+Now to reinvent capitalism – new trends and examples of creating shared value:

 Capitalism has suffered from mistrust.
-As such, companies are often blamed for most of society’s environmental, social, and economic woes.
-This is in spite of the countless CSR (corporate social responsibility) initiatives taken by firms around the globe.
+As such, companies often get blamed for most of society’s environmental, social, and economic woes.
+This consequence is in spite of the countless CSR (corporate social responsibility) initiatives taken by firms around the globe.

 So, in light of the strained capacity of NGOs and governments to discuss the most complex of society’s challenges, how can the business world restore public trust?

-How can enterprises redefine the capitalism vision and unleash its potential in the meeting of social needs?
+How can enterprises redefine the capitalism vision and unleash their potential in the meeting of social needs?

 The solution, as espoused by Michael Porter, revolves around creating shared value (CSV).

-Under this framework, economic value could be created while simultaneously solving societal challenges and needs.
+Under this framework, economic value could expand while simultaneously solving societal challenges and needs.

-When enterprises act as business operations (and not as charities), they can turn profitable and work towards improving such measures of social well-being as financial security, affordable housing, nutrition, public health, and environmental performance.
+When enterprises act as business operations (and not as charities), they can turn profitable and work towards improving the world.
+Examples of such measures include the social well-being of people by providing financial security, affordable housing, nutrition, public health, and environmental performance.

 Introducing Professor Michael Porter:

-So, how did the creating shared value paradigm come about?
+So, how did the creating shared value theory come about?

-Essentially, it was coined by Porter.
+Essentially, the shared value approach got coined by Porter.
 A leading authority on corporate and competitive strategy, Porter has written and talked a lot about the economic development and competitiveness of regions, states and nations.

 He has also delved into the application of basic competitive principles to such social problems as health care delivery, corporate responsibility, and the environment.

-Widely hailed as the father of modern strategy and business competitiveness, Porter is generally recognised in various surveys and rankings as the most influential thought-leader in the world.
-This is particularly in the areas of management and competitiveness.
+Widely hailed as the father of modern strategy and business competitiveness, Porter generally gets recognised in various surveys and rankings as the most influential thought-leader in the world.
+This recognition is particularly in the areas of management and competitiveness.

-At the time of writing, Porter is the Bishop William Lawrence University Professor within Harvard Business School, where he leads the widely known Institute for Strategy and Competitiveness (which was founded to support his studies and work).
+At the time of writing, Porter is the Bishop William Lawrence University Professor within Harvard Business School, where he leads the widely known Institute for Strategy and Competitiveness.

 This initiative seeks to catalyse the development of businesses in and working out of inner cities.
 He serves as the Chair for this nonprofit.